Kristian Trajceski

-Kristian Trajceski (born 15 November 1998) is a Macedonian association football player, who currently plays for Avondale FC in the National Premier Leagues Victoria.
+Kristian Trajceski (Кристиан Трајчески, (born 15 November 1998)) is a Macedonian–Australian professional association football player, who currently plays for Avondale FC in the National Premier Leagues Victoria.
 He has represented the Republic of Macedonia at U-21s level.

 Club career

 Early career

 Trajceski broke through into the Hume City FC senior squad at just 17, having come through the ranks of a handful of local Victorian clubs.
 Despite being one of the youngest players in the squad, he made 22 appearances in the league.
 His performances earned him a spot in the PS4 Player Pathway Award, judged by former Socceroos players including John Kosmina, Ante Milicic, Robert Stanton and Craig Foster.
 Trajceski would go on to win the award, earning him a 2-week trial with A-League Men club Sydney FC.

 Despite proving himself well at Sydney FC, and being offered a spot in the Academy and A-League Youth team, Trajceski rejected the offer of his first professional contract, citing he had aspirations of playing professionally abroad in Europe.